 BPM: Building Powerful Minds

-Founded by Attorney Vernon Jackson, BPM is an organization aimed at rebuilding the black family and community by molding and inspiring black youth.
+Founded by Attorney Vernon Jackson, BPM is an organization aimed at rebuilding the Black family and community by molding and inspiring Black youth.
 With the intention to instill the correct mindset in each youth that will drive them to succeed as individuals and maintain a commitment to their communities, BPM offers a “from all angles” approach to empowerment.
 They include Individualized Tutoring, Mentoring, Academic Incentives, Reverse Peer Pressure, Physical Tests and Training, and Intense Black History Education.
-And their group sessions take place every 1st and 3rd Saturday of each month, training black male youth from the ages of 5-16.
+Their group sessions take place every 1st and 3rd Saturday of each month, training Black male youth from the ages of 5-16.

 The future looks bright for these young soldiers.